joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 Create a program that asks a user to guess a value within a range, and see if the value is right.
 Here are the specifications:
   1. Must generate and allow the user to guess a randomly-generated number.
     - Make sure the randomly-generated number stays the same while the user is in the same game.
-Change it when they replay.
     - For the user's sake, have the range between 0 and 10.
   2. Must tell the user whether or not their value is above or below the randomly-generated number
   3. Must allow the user to quit whenever they like to.